Thomas Andrews (1844-1921)

 The following year, the Waterford pension was commuted by the General Prisons Board to a lump sum.

 Thomas and Annie went to live at Sunday's Well, at 1 Home Ville, 90 Sunday's Well Road, calling his home Sidwell House.
 The house had eight rooms.
 The lease had cost £390.
-(The origin of the name Sidwell is obscure.)
+(The origin of Annie's middle name Sidwell is obscure.)
 In 1911, Edwin and Isabella were living at home, and the servant was Lizzie Crowley, 28, a Catholic.

 Thomas died on 7 October 1921 at the Bon Secours Convent Hospital in Western Road, Cork, close to the prison where he had worked for so long.
+He was buried at St Finbarr's Cemetery.

 His wife, Annie Sidwell Andrews, lived on until 17 March 1930.
 When she died, Edwin inherited her billiard table and gramophone, Martha her American organ, Clara her shares in the Provincial Bank and the Midland and South Western Railway, Sarah further shares, Emily £20, and Bella, who had lived with her, inherited the residue.